david655ai/BoundlessLearning/Readme.md

 Learn C++ for Computer exam

 Learn Python for Mathematical Modeling Competition

+Learn some download order such as aria,rclone etc.
 ## Quote

 > “Boundless learning means walking endlessly between the known and the unknown— not to reach an end, but to expand what can be imagined.”